 INDI SBIG driver supports all SBIG family of CCDs/Guider and Filter wheels.
 Both USB & Parallel Port versions are supported.
 Mono and color CCDs are fully supported as well.
-INDI SBIG drivers are available for 32bit, 64bit, and ARM v5/v6/v7 architectures.
+INDI SBIG drivers are available for x86 and ARM architectures in both 32bit and 64bit.
 The installer auto detects your architecture and installs the appropriate driver accordingly.

 Before connection, you verify the device port setting.
 If you are connected via USB, the port should be sbigusb0 or sbigusb1 (if you have more than one SBIG connected)...etc.
 For parallel port, the port should be sbiglpt0...etc.